oracle/graal/truffle/docs/TruffleLibraries.md

 All libraries are accessible to other languages and tools via the `ReflectionLibrary`.
 It is recommended that the language implementation documentation specifies which libraries and messages are intended for external use, and which ones may be subject to breaking changes.

+### What happens when a new method is added to a library but a dynamically loaded implementation hasn't been updated for it?

+If the library method was specified `abstract` then an `AbstractMethodError` will be thrown.
+Otherwise the default implementation specified by the library method body will be called.
+This allows to customize the error in case an abstract method is used.
+For example, for Truffle interoperability we often throw an `UnsupportedMessageException` instead of an `AbstractMethodError`.